It's not just about the width of the door, it's about the people moving through it.

 Thank you to our National Media Partners, Corus Entertainment, OUTFRONT Media, Rogers Media and The Globe and Mail for their generous support in raising awareness about the importance of accessibility.
 And to TAXI, the creative agency who donated their time and amazing talent to develop and bring the #EveryoneEverywhere message to life.

-#EveryoneEverywhere is proudly supported by Barrier-Free Canada, British Columbia Aboriginal Network on Disability Society (BCANDS), Canadian Abilities Foundation, the Canadian Council on Rehabilitation and Work, the Canadian Hard of Hearing Association, Easter Seals Canada, ICORD, March of Dimes Canada, and the Rick Hansen Institute.
+#EveryoneEverywhere is proudly supported by Barrier-Free Canada, British Columbia Aboriginal Network on Disability Society (BCANDS), Canadian Abilities Foundation, the Canadian Council on Rehabilitation and Work, the Canadian Hard of Hearing Association, Easter Seals Canada, ICORD and March of Dimes Canada.
 We are grateful for the feedback and participation of disability community members across Canada.